international-dance/ID/STYLEGUIDE.md

 By adhering to these contrast ratios, you can ensure that your content is accessible to individuals with visual impairments, including those with color vision deficiencies.

-### Text Alternatives : :

-> Incorporating text alternatives for non-text content is essential for accessibility.
-According to the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/), specifically [Guideline 1.1: Text Alternatives](https://www.w3.org/WAI/WCAG21/Understanding/text-alternatives), all non-text content should have a text alternative that serves the equivalent purpose.

-For detailed guidance on implementing text alternatives, refer to [Understanding Success Criterion 1.1.1: Non-text Content](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content.html).

-By adhering to these guidelines, International Dance ensures that its content is accessible to all users.

 <br>

 ---